microsoft/pxt-arcade/docs/graphics-math/fireworks.md

  * They use ParticleFactories to handle the creation of the sprites involved, so a single source
  * can have a wide variety of actual behaviors by attaching different types of factories to it.
  * Most effects in Arcade use the standard particle source, but some use slightly modified versions
  * to add special behaviors.
-In particles, for example, the Fire effect has a special source that makes
+In particular, the Fire effect has a special source that makes
  * particles move toward each other to get a flame-like 'wave'.
 Bubbles though, have a source
  * that makes the individual bubbles oscillate left and right, and change state (grow bigger / smaller)
  *